-Prerequisite(s): CS 104 with min. grade of C or CS 105 with min. grade of C or CS 110 with min. grade of C or CS 115 with min. grade
+Prerequisite(s): CS 104 with min. grade of C or CS 105 with min. grade of C or CS 110 with min. grade

 Discrete Structures

 Introduction to the use of formal mathematical structures to represent problems and computational processes.
 Topics covered include Boolean algebra, first-order logic, recursive structures, graphs, and abstract language models.
 Credit will not be granted for both CS 330 and MATH 230.